codeplaysoftware/standards-proposals/managed-pointer/cpp-20/index.md

 The aim of this paper is to begin an exploratory work into designing a unified interface for data movement.
 There are many different data flow models to consider when designing such an interface so it is expected that this paper will serve only as a beginning.

-The approach proposed in this paper does not include all of the use cases that a complete solution should cover.
+The approach proposed in this paper does not include all of the use cases that a complete solution would cover.
 * This approach makes the assumption that there is only a single host CPU device which is capable of performing synchronisation with **execution contexts**.
 * This approach does not include an optimized manner of moving data between **execution contexts**.
 * This approach does not include support for systems which allows for multiple devices to access the same memory concurrently.